terminalnode/scripts/general/README.md

 ### Others
 * `batchrename` (ruby, **WIP**) is tool for batch renaming files.
+* `igdl` (ruby) is a tool for asynchronously downloading images of instagram.
+Requires [cli-ui](https://github.com/Shopify/cli-ui).
+UI doesn't update correctly when there are too many items to fit on screen, but completes all of the tasks anyway.
 * `track_renamer.py` is a tool for batch renaming music files.
 It will probably be replaced by batchrename in the near future.
 * `transadd` (shell script) is a tool for adding torrent files to